caloni/journal/_posts/archive/2007-07-06-google-shortcuts.md

 I do love shortcuts.
 Since my very first years using computers, shortcuts had become my obsession.
 I research them through the time, collecting them, using them.
 For a long time I avoid myself from touching the mouse, trainning to remember all keystroke sequences I know.

-<blockquote>_I have **nothing** against using the mouse neither the people that do it.
+> _I have **nothing** against using the mouse neither the people that do it.
 I'm just not very much enthusiastic in using mice.
 For sometime, I even believed that the cursor pointer was getting me annoyed, so I developed a program to get rid of it from the screen (using a shortcut, of course).
-But, one more time, I'm not againt its use, and I use it myself sometimes (when I need to)._</blockquote>
+But, one more time, I'm not againt its use, and I use it myself sometimes (when I need to)._

 Until some time ago the web was not so good for shortcut users.
 So came out **Google**, plenty of web applications supporting shortcuts and giving me a true reason to use webmail and web RSS reader without pressing constantly the tab key.
 But there was a lack for its web search engine.
 Fortunately, there WAS.